christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 Chapter 5.
 Conclusion

-In conclusion, Christianity is a slave morality that is designed to suppress an individual's will to power.
-When an individual is unable to express their will to power in a constructive, outward manner, they redirect this energy inward, manifesting as self-destructive tendencies.
-This is what Friedrich Nietzsche called a "slave morality" where the individual's creative and life-affirming energies are turned against themselves.
-As a result, in Christianity, many people's will to power becomes directed inward, becoming satiated through masochistic self-harm.
-This twisted form of self-assertion allows the individual's "upper self" to find satisfaction in dominating and punishing their "lower self," perpetuating a cycle of self-destruction.\
- &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;   Futhermore, Christianity is not only a slave morality, but also a domestication system that is designed to subvert a population through the transvaluation of values.
-Monotheism, universalism, and the concept of sin all act to empower the outcastes to police the behavior of higher castes. \
-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;It took 2000 years of domestication to reach the point where Europeans would sacrifice their nations and the future of their children on the altar of equality, but the seeds for this was inculcated through this system. \
+In conclusion, it took 2000 years of domestication to reach the point where Europeans would sacrifice their nations and the future of their children on the altar of equality, but the seeds for this was inculcated through this system. \
    &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;It is horrifying to think of the scale that this psyop grew to, how this system became institutionalized, how it changed the evolutionary group strategy of billions of people, how it created hell on earth for the entire planet for centuries, and how it is the system that is responsible for the needless destruction of billions of people.

 Addendum